 A silver spoon is missing from the imperial set of cutlery.
 Your reaction is:

 - You search the whole of Vienna to get it back.
-The handle of the spoon might contain secret information.
+The handle of the spoon might be hollow and contain secret information!

 - You search the whole of Vienna to get it back.
 Without the spoon, the imperial set of cutlery is incomplete, which is unacceptable!